eratosthen/GL-C-Embedded-BaseCamp/README.md

 2 buttons would be used to set duty cycle (+/- 5% step each button press).
 Middle button would be used to select signal output (PD15, PD14, PD13, PD12 or no output (disable case)).
 Cyclic selection scheme.

+Workshop_4:
+Need to read voltage from potentiometer (connect it to IN3 channel).
+Show voltage with help of BLUE led (light intensity change).
+Too high voltage needs to be indicated with RED led (see p.4).
+Need to read temperature from internal temperature sensor (inside STM32F407).
+Show temperature with help of ORANGE led (light intensity change).
+Too high temperature needs to be indicated with RED led (see p.4).
+Need to read temperature from external analog temperature sensor (present at GL board).
+Show temperature with help of GREEN led (light intensity change).
+Too high temperature needs to be indicated with RED led (see p.4).
+RED led should be turned off if no “emergency citation” present (see p.1,2,3 “too high cases”).
+It should bling with 1Hz frequency if we have “one emergency situation”, it should blink with 2.5Hz frequency for case when we have 2 “emergency situations” at the same time.
+And 5Hz – if all 3 “emergencies” present.